Paul Holdsworth, Engineer

 For optimum safety, the ‘Nest Protect’ is a carbon monoxide and smoke detector which directly alerts you via your phone if it goes off.
 Its ability to self test enhances the convenience and simplicity of it.
 Hive have no equivalent.
 An additional benefit of the Google Nest is that it connects through your Wi-Fi.
 In comparison to Hive which requires an Ethernet cable and hub.

-…so whichever smart thermostat you go for you can be rest assured that they’re both remotely controllable meaning your far more likely to interact with it, saving you money and energy in the long run!
+So whatever smart thermostat you go for you can be rest assured that they’re both remotely controllable meaning your far more likely to interact with it, saving you money and energy in the long run.

 A no nonsense tool.
 A traditional thermostat regulates the temperature in your home.
 If you feel the need to modify the warmth, simply locate the thermostat pad and change to your suited temperature.